kastriot96/ecommerce/README.md

   - I have learned to build a functional Login/Signup
   - Understood the major logic of MVT
   - Gained basic knowledge on Models , Views ,Templates and URLs
+  - Manipulated with sandbox as stimulation of paypal
+  - Successfully built a cart with feature such as increasing/decreasing item quantity

 ### Features
   - Register User
   - Login/Logout User
   - CRUD
+  - Cart features